-Our God in the very beginning established His Sovereign authority by the words given to us that were written in the Sacred Texts or Holy Bible in the book of Genesis.
+Our God in the very beginning established His Sovereign authority by the words given to us that were written in the sacred writings or Holy Bible in the book of Genesis.

 1 In the beginning God created the heavens and the earth.
 2 The earth was formless and void, and darkness was over the surface of the deep, and the Spirit of God was moving over the surface of the waters.
 3 Then God said, “Let there be light”; and there was light.

 26 Then God said, “Let us make man in our image, after our likeness.
 And let them have dominion over the fish of the sea and over the birds of the heavens and over the livestock and over all the earth and over every creeping thing that creeps on the earth.”
 27 So God created man in his own image, in the image of God he created him; male and female he created them.

 In these next scriptural references that are just but a few of the scriptural references that reveal what comes from a man’s’ heart.